Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Action Summary

-• Buy dense, short-pile velvet for busy rooms; reserve plush, high-sheen velvet for low-traffic spaces.
+• Buy dense, short-pile velvet for busy rooms; save plush, high-sheen velvet for lower-traffic spaces.

-• Use a large swatch in your lighting and rub it both directions to preview tracking.
+• Use a large swatch in your own lighting and rub it both directions to preview tracking.

-• Prioritize maintainability: removable cushions, clear care guidance, and solid support to avoid pressure “hot spots.”
+• Prioritize maintainability: clear care guidance, removable cushions, and solid support that avoids pressure hot spots.

 Velvet vs microfiber sofas for family rooms

-Microfiber often hides wear and spot-cleans easily, but it can feel warmer and less “drapey” than velvet.
-If velvet is the goal, compare performance velvet to high-grade microfiber rather than to entry-level plush fabrics.
+Microfiber often hides wear well and can be easier to spot-clean, but it can also feel warmer and less fluid than velvet.
+If you want the look of velvet, compare it with performance velvet or higher-grade microfiber instead of entry-level plush upholstery.

 Best velvet sofa choices for pets

-Look for a tight, low pile and avoid loose weaves that can catch claws.
-Dark solids can show hair; mid-tone, textured colors are usually more forgiving.
-Plan on routine lint removal and cushion rotation so one spot doesn’t track first.
+Look for a tight, low pile for pets and avoid looser constructions that can catch claws.
+Dark solids can show pet hair quickly, while mid-tone and textured colors are usually easier to live with.
+Routine lint removal and cushion rotation also help keep one area from looking tracked first.

 How to remove stains from a velvet couch without flattening the pile